Texans clinch AFC South, will play wild-card game at home

 After back-to-back December losses left the Patriots with a losing record on the road, they finished with two straight home wins to avoid playing in the wild-card round for the first time since 2009.

-In what could be the final game for Jets coach Todd Bowles, New York (4-12) lost for the ninth time in 10 games.
+New York fired coach Todd Bowles after the game.
+The Jets (4-12) lost for the ninth time in 10 games.
 Rookie Sam Darnold, who had been playing well since returning from a foot injury, completed 16 of 28 passes for 167 yards, but he also had a fumble that gave New England a touchdown.

 Brady completed 24 of 33 passes for 250 yards and four scores overall, bouncing back from his worst performance since 2006 — a 48.3 passer rating in a 24-12 win over Buffalo.
 After punting on their first possession, the Patriots scored on three straight drives.